OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       // Loop over all meters
       for each meter M in meters {
-        // Get row in P_ik associated with this meter integer m = Unit.getUnitId(M, conn) // or in Redux state
+        // Get row in P_ik associated with this meter integer m = Unit.getUnitIndex(M, conn) // or in Redux state
         // Set of compatible units with this meter.
         Set meterUnits = unitsCompatibleWithUnit(M.unit_id)
         // meterUnits how has all compatible units.